Wayne2Wang/WSL2InstallationGuide/README.md

 - [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine)

 First compile CUDA and install Pytorch with the **same** CUDA version as instructed above.
-Note that if on UofM Great Lakes cluster, one can simply run the below to load python, openblas, and pytorch with CUDA 11.3 (no need to manually install CUDA).
+Note that if on UofM Great Lakes cluster, one can simply run the below to load python, openblas, CUDA, and pytorch.
 Also note that using anaconda on this cluster might be problematic if used in conjunction with pytorch.
 ```
 module purge
-module load python/3.9 pytorch
+module load python/3.9
 module load openblas # workaround for one of the below command if don't have sudo access
+module load CUDA/11.3
+module load pytorch # Note that this currently loads pytorch 1.12 + CUDA11.6
 ```

 Let's say we use CUDA 11.3 here.
 Then run the following